 In summary, SAS will enable secure commercial use of 150 MHz shared spectrum by conducting the following vital functions:

 - Detect incumbents coordinating with Environment Sensing Capabilities (ESCs)

 - Dynamically allocating spectrum to users (80 MHz of spectrum for GAA and 70 MHz for PAL)

 - Predict RF Propagation Models (EHATA and ITM)

 The checklist below helps to navigate through the required process:

-Does a Private CBRS Network makes sense for my organization?
-Use cases.
+Does a Private CBRS Network Make Sense For My Organization?
+Use Cases.

 Connectivity Wireless is an OnGo Alliance member, we understand the CBRS ecosystem.
-We work with several strategic partners, experts, and industry veterans to help you navigate through the applications of CBRS as it makes sense for your business.
+We work with several strategic partners, experts, and industry veterans to help you navigate through the applications of CBRS as they make sense for your business.
 Contact us today.